alex2276564/PermGuard/README.md

 - **Minecraft Versions:** 1.16.5 to the latest release
 - **Server Software:** [Paper](https://papermc.io/) (1.16.5 and newer)

+## 📝 Note

+**AxiomPaper Compatibility:** This plugin may interfere with the AxiomPaper plugin's functionality.
+AxiomPaper only checks permissions when a player joins the server, so if you remove all permissions and then restore them while in-game, the Axiom mod will not work properly.
+To make PermGuard and Axiom work together, you can grant yourself the `axiom.*` permission on your account (and configure PermGuard not to remove it) to ensure both plugins function correctly.

 ## 📦 Other Plugins

 Also check out my other plugins for protecting your Minecraft server: